 During a comprehensive air conditioner tuneup, your technician will perform a long list of vital tasks that keep your HVAC equipment operating smoothly and efficiently.
 The key areas covered should include:

-- Refrigerant levels – If your air conditioner is low on refrigerant, there’s a leak in the system that must be located and repaired before it’s recharged.
+- AC Refrigerant levels – If your air conditioner is low on refrigerant, there’s a leak in the system that must be located and repaired before it’s recharged.
 Operating a cooling system with too little refrigerant can cause irreversible damage to the most expensive component, the condenser.

 - Thermostat accuracy – Your technician may need to level and/or recalibrate it so that your home stays comfortable and you don’t waste energy.